syy1213/LLMs-GPT-4-Cage/README.md

 Contents

-· GPT-4 Classification: Guiding GPT-4 for multi-label text classification and filtration through prompt engineering
+· GPT-4 Classification:

+Guiding GPT-4 for multi-label text classification and filtration through prompt engineering

+In the path 'GPT-4 Classification/papers', there are some papers for testing.

 · GPT-4 Information Extraction: GPT-4 Extraction of tabular information from filtered texts